Contributing factor #1 for paying more for electricity and how to reduce your electric bill

 Whether you’re on the front lines helping patients fight coronavirus in the ICU, working at a grocery store to ensure that people can still get groceries or even if you’re just practicing social distancing, we all need to do our part to slow the spread of COVID-19.

 We started Pogo Energy because we have never found an electric company that we *liked* – and we wanted to change that.
-We did not set out to be “the best”.
-We set out to be different, honest, and transparent.
-We want to be the perfect company for your needs – whether you are just in it for a(n electric) hook-up or a long-term light solution.
+Pogo did not set out to be “the best”, we set out to be different, honest, and transparent.
+Our goal is to be the perfect company for you.
+It doesn’t matter if you are just in it for a(n electric) hook-up or a long-term light solution.

 - No BS (meaning Bill Shock, but also meaning exactly what you think it means)